Varchita-Beena/Learning-Keras/README.md

 # Learning-Keras

-## Variational Autoencoder<br>
+### Variational Autoencoder<br>
-It has varitaionalautoencoder.ipynb file and vae.pdf explaining hwo vae works.
+It has varitaionalautoencoder.ipynb file and vae.pdf explaining how vae works.